UWCS/stardust/content/news/archive/0001/2001-01-18-minnits-18th-january-2001.md

 #### 2\.
 Java

-/“I could extend it to more weeks, or do another slot in the week - I don’t mind”/ - Chris ‘Kilgore’ Salmon
+“I could extend it to more weeks, or do another slot in the week - I don’t mind” - Chris ‘Kilgore’ Salmon
 Posters have been duped and stuck up all over campus.
 Kilgore is still writing the scripts.
 Chris, Chris and Jake to turn up in case any help is needed of a strictly administrative non-Java-orientated nature.

 #### 3\.
 LAN

-/“No no, that would be Wrong.”/ - Chris Smith
+“No no, that would be Wrong.” - Chris Smith
 Still, of course, awaiting confirmation of the LAN party room booking.
 Jake to mail members suggesting preliminary times of 10am to 8pm, since we /think/ those are the times we asked for.
 Phil to set the limit on the website to 40 people.

 #### 4\.
 Allnighter